grommet/grommet/src/js/components/Button/README.md

 **button.hover.secondary**

-Adjustments to the secondary Button style when the Button is hovered.
+Adjustments to the secondary Button style when the Button is
+    hovered.
+Only relevant for themes that have defined a value for button.default.
 Expects `{}`.

 Defaults to